London Construction Academy

 Once employment is found, the Academy helps employees work towards obtaining further qualifications, such as NVQs.

-The Academy is now in its third year and, during this time, had awarded 128 Bronze London Passes.
-It had been estimated that there was a social value return of £9 for every £1 invested in the Academy.
+The Academy is now in its fourth year and has engaged with over 180 individuals since its start to provide training and employment opportunities.
+The achievements in 2017 are summarized in the panel on the right.
+Click here to read the recent Social Return On Investment study that has been carried out for 2016-17.
+This has estimated that, since the courses started, £1,021,000 of social value has been created, which represents a return of £9 for every £1 invested in the Academy.
 Seventy-five per cent of those found work after the course were still in employment, which was a much greater proportion than on government-provided schemes.
 Some graduates had now gone on to obtain further qualifications.
 In 2016. the Academy won an award for Inspiring Change in the Community from the Civil Engineering Contractors Association.
 Funding from the Paviors was crucial to the success of the Academy.
 However, more offers of job-opportunities for graduates were needed.

 Feedback from participants, trainers and employers includes: